 “We’re there now.”
 Then she laughed.

-“Sounds like they’re eager, or you’re eager,” I said.
+“Sounds like they’re eager, or you’re eager, or all of you are eager,” I said.

 “Okay, I’ll be right there.”

 Ralph and Anne Elliott were a young couple.
 They were committed to fostering the three kids and adopting them, and I liked their attitude.